Context-Dependent Affordance Computation in Vision-Language Models: Methodology

 \begin{enumerate} \item Remove markdown code fence delimiters \item Strip leading/trailing whitespace \item Parse as JSON using Python's \texttt{json.loads()} \item On parse failure, record entry as error and exclude from analysis \end{enumerate}

-Of $3{,}349$ attempted scene-context pairs, 136 entries (4.1\%) failed JSON parsing, yielding $n = 3{,}213$ valid entries across 479 images.
-Parse failures were distributed uniformly across primes ($\chi^2(6) = 3.2$, $p = 0.78$), indicating no systematic bias toward particular context conditions.
+Of $3{,}349$ attempted scene-context pairs, 136 entries (4.1\%) were excluded---70 failed raw-JSON parsing and a further 66 parsed but did not conform to the expected schema (e.g.\ the \texttt{objects} field was not a well-formed list)---yielding $n = 3{,}213$ valid entries across 479 images.
+Exclusions were \emph{not} uniformly distributed across primes ($\chi^2(6) = 63.2$, $p < 0.001$): they concentrate in the Security prime (42 of its 66 schema failures) and the Urgent prime (36 of its 70 raw-JSON failures), reflecting prime-specific output pathologies---the model emits a nonconforming JSON shape under the security framing and lapses into prose under the 30-second-emergency framing.
+This concentration is conservative for the drift estimate rather than a confound: the primes most prone to exclusion are plausibly the most semantically divergent, so removing their malformed responses can only attenuate the measured cross-prime dissimilarity toward the null.
 For Tucker decomposition, only images with complete prime coverage (all 7 primes successfully parsed) were included, yielding 360 images (75\% of corpus).
 Excluded images did not differ systematically in COCO category distribution from included images.